dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 Unlike simple sensors that only have a few wires, displays have up to seven wires that need to be connected.
 This can be tricky when we use breadboards where we can accidentally pull one wire out.

 To keep our displays running reliably, we can use a 20 cm ribbon cable and some hot glue to make a connector that is easy to hook up and be much more reliable.
+We call this ribbon cable a "harness" since it connects the wires together.

 Here is what our final display cable harness will look like when connected to the display at the right:

 ![20cm Display Cable Harness](../img/display-cable-harness.jpg)

-Note that the male pins are on the left side and you will note that the red power wire is separated from the rest of the wires which are all glued together so they can be plugged directly into the breadboard.
+Note that the male pins are on the left side and the red power wire is separated from the rest of the wires which are all hot glued together so they can be easily plugged directly into the breadboard.

 ## Building the Display Harness